pallets/flask/docs/quickstart.rst

 The return value from a view function is automatically converted into a response object for you.
-If the return value is a string it's converted into a response object with the string as response body, an ``200 OK`` status code and a ``text/html`` mimetype.
+If the return value is a string it's converted into a response object with the string as response body, a ``200 OK`` status code and a ``text/html`` mimetype.
 The logic that Flask applies to converting return values into response objects is as follows: